luxtagofficial/Apostille-library/README.md

 The issue list of this repo is exclusively for bug reports and feature requests.
 # Contribution
-For future contributers please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request
+For future contributors please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request
 # Acknowledgments
 A big thanks to all the people who already contributed!